alpa-projects/alpa/README.md

 Alpa aims to automate large-scale distributed training with just a few lines of code.

 The key capabilities of Alpa include:
-- 💻 Automatic Parallelization.
+💻 **Automatic Parallelization**.
 Alpa automatically parallelizes computational graphs with data, operator, and pipeline parallelism.
-- 🚀 Excellent Performance.
+🚀 **Excellent Performance**.
 Alpa achieves linear scaling on training models with billions of parameters on distributed clusters.
-- ✨ Tight Integration with High-performance Deep Learning Ecosystem.
+✨ **Tight Integration with High-performance Deep Learning Ecosystem**.
 Alpa is backed by [Jax](https://github.com/google/jax), [XLA](https://www.tensorflow.org/xla) and [Ray](https://github.com/ray-project/ray)

 ## Quick Start
 Use Alpa's decorator ``@parallelize`` to scale your single-device training code to distributed clusters.